lbologna/hbp-sp6-guidebook/source/online_usecases/small_circuit_in_silico_experiments/configure_launch_simulation_hbp_data/configure_launch_simulation_hbp_data.rst

    analysis step

-   -  This will open a form to configure the parameters before executing the analysis in Jülich system
+   -  This will open a form to configure the parameters before executing the analysis on the supercomputer

       -  *Title*: Title of the job
       -  *Origin*: Supercomputer where the simulation output are located